 I not going to lie, when people ask us about house sitting and how we manage to find house sits, 9 times out of 10 we direct them to Trusted House Sitters.

 If that is not enough proof that we believe Trusted House Sitters is one of the best house sitting sites out there I’m not sure what is.

-Trusted House Sitters seems to be becoming more and more popular for both homeowners and house sitters worldwide.
+Trusted House Sitters seem to be becoming more and more popular for both homeowners and house sitters worldwide.
 When we are in Australia we like to use Mindahome so we have written a Mindahome review so you can decide if it would be suitable for you.

 We look forward to continuing to use the Trusted House Sitters platform and house sitting our way around the world one house at a time.